Helen Shewolfe Tseng is an artist, designer, and weird wolf witch.

 - Artist talk at Living Room Light Exchange, January 2018

-- Forthcoming art + fiction project with Robin Sloan and Kiyash Monsef
+- An ephemeral art + fiction piece with Robin Sloan and Kiyash Monsef

-- Performed a Place Talk (October 2017) on haunted personal histories and the Deep South
+- Place Talk (October 2017) on haunted personal histories and the Deep South

 - Visual work for the Economic Security Project's universal basic income initiatives